k-j-oliver/k-j-oliver.github.io/index.md

 |      10 | Alakavish                    |
 ```

-Then, the second script is run using the character ID from initial scrape to build the various relationship tables.
+The second script is run using the character ID from initial scrape to build the various relationship tables.
 Here is the `characters_gender` table.
 ```
 +---------------------+--------------+----------------+
 | character_gender_id | character_id | gender         |